Skip to content

 • You will run existing tests and collect test results in various formats using the twister test runner.

-• You will understand how to build your own test programs with the ztest test framework and you will write a few tests, including tests with host integration.
+• You will understand how to build your own test programs with the ztest test framework and you will write a few tests.

 What you’ll learn